How To Test The Crank Sensor (1997-2001 3.9L, 5.2L, 5.9L Chrysler)

 The last test, to find out if the crank sensor is bad, is to check that it's getting Ground with a simple multimeter voltage test.

 IMPORTANT: The crank sensor gets this Ground from the PCM and not chassis Ground.
-Be careful and don't short this wire to battery voltage or you will fry the PCM.
+Be careful and don't short this wire to battery voltage or you'll fry the PCM.

 Alright, this is what you'll need to do: